 At One Healthcare we can book you in to see a specialist Gastroenterology Consultant for an initial consultation, usually within 48 hours.
 The flexible sigmoidoscopy procedure is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Flexible Sigmoidoscopy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield